terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 ### **1.4 AI is an incredible revolutionary engineering marvel.. for the right applications**

-If AI was truly intelligent then AI integration would just involve connecting AI and letting it rip. **But AI is not intelligent.
-AI is based 100% on deterministic binary algorithms that compute statistical probabilities.
-AI is an addon, a helpful assistant.** The most reliable AI systems use the smallest AI component that can provide the required functionality.

-Palantir's initial projects were for military applications **without AI** (25 years ago).
+Palantir in the past few years has become synonomous with cutting edge **real world** AI applications.
+But Palantir only recently adopted AI.
+25 years ago Palantir's initial projects were for military applications **without AI**.
 They were very successful.
 The applications were basically agentic apps (without AI).
 The apps were designed to help decision makers.
 Not to replace mankind.

-AI later became a very valuable helpful assistant. **Palantir's missions are perfect for AI-assisted agents.
+AI later became for Palantir a very valuable helpful assistant. **Palantir's missions are perfect for AI-assisted agents.
 Benefits outweigh the negatives.
 Errors can be tolerated.
 And a human always makes the final decision**.
-Its no accident that Palantir talks straight about many aspects of AI. **Engineers wont go away, their expertise is required in the AI age more than ever**.
-Palantir's business does **not demand the myth of AI intelligence**.
-Palantir says that **AI will not replace people, it will empower them**.

 <!--
 *"...AI software will be as important as hardware, with platforms such as Palantir's Maven Smart System poised to turn massive drone sensor feeds into highly usable battlefield intelligence".
 [Zerohedge 26.0620](https://www.zerohedge.com/military/only-beginning-how-profit-asymmetric-warfare-boom)*. -->